w3c/wot-security/wot-security-metadata.md

 A property may also be immutable for other reasons, for example, immutable configuration state such as a ID that can only be set during provisioning.
-The main point is that the `writable` flag is not meant to represent a constraint due to access writes.
+The main point is that the `writable` flag is not meant to represent a constraint due to access rights.
 In particular if some configuration can be updated by an administrator with sufficient access rights, but not by a normal user, it should still be marked as writable.